Plotting edit page

 Labeling Grains

 In the above example the vectors are centered at the centroids of the grains.
-Other elements
+We may also use the command text to display an arbitrary text on top of each grain.

 % plot them